JacqueLeeMeyer/project3_group4_moviedatabase/README.md

 ## Project End Goal
 Team Four proposed creating a movie recommendation engine to allow users to find films they might enjoy based on their preferences for the following:
+Movie Name
 Director Name
-Cast Member Name
+Actor Name
-Decade of Release
+Keyword
 Genre

 The engine would return the top 10 films, in descending order of vote count, that contain similar values as those the user input (i.e., director, actor, genre).